 First, a “traumatic accident leaves a couple in a surreal state of being that takes them on a disorienting journey through the duality of their shared moments.”
 I had to read this four times, and I’m still not sure what it means.
 The phrase “surreal state of being” sounds like something from Heidegger I had to read in graduate school.
 Now that I think of it, maybe it makes more sense in German.
 In any case, they lost me at “the duality of their shared moments.”
 I’m not interested in anybody’s duality of shared moments.
 Apart from the traumatic accident, this is definitely not something you’d find on Spike TV.

-Then there was this, which had me shaking my head: “A young woman desperately wants to believe the world that she sees and feels is real…but instead she is forced to question everything, ‘and everyone,’ around her.”
+Then there was this, which had me shaking my head: “A young woman desperately wants to believe the world that she sees and feels is real…but instead she is forced to question everything, and everyone, around her.”

 I’m not sure what to say except, are you kidding?
 Subjecting the audience to an inner journey like this reminds me of young children playing with their feces and marveling at it.
 Maybe that’s where we’re headed now.
 Still, I suspect this movie would be better if it told a story.
-Maybe it does, but, if so, why doesn’t the description tell us?
+Maybe it does, but, if so, why doesn’t the description tell me?
 I wasn’t going to spend $19.95 and 90 minutes of my time to find out.

-Look, I don’t need things blowing up à la Bruce Willis or Jackie Chan.
+Look, I don’t need things blowing up à la Bruce Willis and Jackie Chan.
 I just want to hear a story like every other human being.
 And, while we’re at it, why are there commas around “and everyone”?
 Gene, dude, where art thou?

 Image credits: feature by Samuel Regan-Asante on Unsplash; blurred image by Jr Korpa on Unsplash.
 Want more (why wouldn’t you)?
 Go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which “promotes alternatives to software, culture, and hardware monopolies.”